guyrenny/guyrenny-azure-serverless/DiagnosticMetrics/README.md

-# Azure EventHub Trigger Function for Coralogix
+# Azure Diagnostic Metrics Function for Coralogix

 Coralogix provides a seamless integration with ``Azure`` cloud so you can send your logs from anywhere and parse them according to your needs.

-The Azure EventHub integration allows parsing of queue messages in JSON format.
-Other format messages will not be processed and submitted to the Coralogix platform.
+The Azure Diagnostic Metrics integration allows processing of Metrics submitted to an EventHub using the resource "Diagnostic Settings" configuration.

+It presently handles only the "allMetrics" metrics format.
+Support for additional metrics types are being added.

 ## Prerequisites